M-Hollis/publication-dates/README.md

 Sampled  3  articles in:  0.128765085803 hrs
 ```

-4. Debug any errors - target website sometimes changes from year to year, so some code updates may be required, even if tests all pass.
-Add tests to cover any new issues, and update code to fix the problem.
+5. Debug any more errors.

-5. Run full script.
+6. Run full script.
 As a guideline, it should take a couple of minutes at the start to build the article index, and then the script should start printing out results to screen.

 ```
 >> python script.py